Car Accident Injuries and Medical Care

 If you sign a release, you are giving up the right to any future claims that develop.
 You cannot go back and undo the statement once you’ve signed, so you must be sure of all the facts before you agree to anything.

-If you’ve been in an accident, you should seek the advice of a knowledgeable and experienced attorney, like a Auto Accident Lawyer Philadelphia PA from Wieand Law Firm, before you sign anything.
+If you’ve been in an accident, you should seek the advice of a knowledgeable and experienced attorney, before you sign anything.
 He or she can guide you through each critical step and help make sure you don’t do anything that puts your health or your claims at risk.